Manage Microsoft Sentinel workspaces at scale

-When creating your authorizations, you can assign the Azure Sentinel built-in roles to users, groups, or service principals in your managing tenant:
+When creating your authorizations, you can assign the Microsoft Sentinel built-in roles to users, groups, or service principals in your managing tenant:

 You may also want to assign additional built-in roles to perform additional functions.
-For information about specific roles that can be used with Azure Sentinel, see Permissions in Azure Sentinel.
+For information about specific roles that can be used with Microsoft Sentinel, see Permissions in Microsoft Sentinel.

-Once you've onboarded your customers, designated users can log into your managing tenant and directly access the customer's Azure Sentinel workspace with the roles that were assigned.
+Once you've onboarded your customers, designated users can log into your managing tenant and directly access the customer's Microsoft Sentinel workspace with the roles that were assigned.

 View and manage incidents across workspaces

-If you are managing Azure Sentinel resources for multiple customers, you can view and manage incidents in multiple workspaces across multiple tenants at once.
-For more information, see Work with incidents in many workspaces at once and Extend Azure Sentinel across workspaces and tenants.
+If you are managing Microsoft Sentinel resources for multiple customers, you can view and manage incidents in multiple workspaces across multiple tenants at once.
+For more information, see Work with incidents in many workspaces at once and Extend Microsoft Sentinel across workspaces and tenants.

 Be sure that the users in your managing tenant have been assigned read and write permissions on all the workspaces that are managed.
 If a user only has read permissions on some workspaces, warning messages may be shown when selecting incidents in those workspaces, and the user won't be able to modify those incidents or any others you've selected with those (even if you do have permissions for the others).